 Graduate Non-Matriculated APPLICATION PROCESS:

 TUITION EXEMPTION: Students in either category who are faculty or staff members at the University of Washington may use the tuition exemption benefit.
-Information on this benefit may be found at the Human Resources Tuition Exemption benefit website.
+Information on this benefit may be found at the Registrar's Office Tuition Exemption website.

 AUDITORS: Students may audit courses with permission of the instructor.
 You must have a STUDENT STATUS in order to audit a course, and you must pay regular tuition fees (unless requesting a faculty/staff tuition exemption).
 Please refer to the UW policy on Auditing Classes.